-- 3.12 The results of our analysis are presented in Table 2 below.
-The 2015 DCC model produces an estimate of the LRIC of donor conveyance and we then apply the 'on-net adjustment' to this to derive the maximum DCC.
-As noted in Section 2, the on-net adjustment accounts for the fact that although DCCs are only applicable to off-net originated traffic, in practice mobile providers do not distinguish between on-net and off-net originated donor conveyance traffic, and hence apply it to total donor conveyance traffic.16 - 3.13 As in the 2015 DCC Statement our results for maximum DCCs are presented in nominal terms.
-The inflation forecasts we have used are taken from the Office for Budget Responsibility and match those used in the 2017 MCT model.17
+- 3.13 The results of our analysis are presented in Table 3 below and include the 'on-net adjustment' to derive the maximum DCC.
+As noted in Section 2, the on-net adjustment accounts for the fact that although DCCs are only applicable to off-net originated traffic, in practice mobile providers do not distinguish between on-net and off-net originated donor conveyance traffic, and hence apply it to total donor conveyance traffic.22 - 3.14 Our results for maximum DCCs are presented in nominal terms.
+The inflation forecasts we have used are taken from the Office for Budget Responsibility and have been updated since the 2017 DCC Consultation so as to be consistent with those in the 2018 MCT model.23